What is Cumulative Layout Shift (CLS)?

 - Improper block loading order (often caused by using the order property on the first screen)

-Common Types of CLS Issues on WordPress Sites:
+Common Types of Content Layout Shift Issues on WordPress Sites:

 - CLS on Page Load